JS objects and functions

 orwp_footer

 .
 Or you can use a code snippets plugin.
 More infoFWP.facets; // Contains each facet's selected values FWP.extras; // Determines which extra features to use (pager, sort, etc) FWP.hooks; // JS hook system, based on the WP_JS_Hooks library FWP.frozen_facets; // A low-level object to force certain facet types to only re-render when needed FWP.active_facet; // Stores information for the currently active, selected facet.
-Only available during the 'facetwp-refresh' event FWP.response; // Contains the AJAX response data FWP.settings; // Facet-specific settings, as well as some global data: FWP.settings.labels; // The names and labels of all facets on the page FWP.settings.num_choices; // The number of choices in all facets on the page FWP.settings.pager; // Pagination information: the current page, post per page, number of posts, number of pages
+Only available during the 'facetwp-refresh' event FWP.response; // Contains the AJAX response data FWP.settings; // Facet-specific settings, as well as some global data: FWP.settings.labels; // The names and labels of all facets on the page FWP.settings.num_choices; // The number of choices in all facets on the page FWP.settings.pager; // Pagination information: the current page, post per page, number of pages, number of filtered posts, number of unfiltered posts

 Functions